Great Dane exercise & Fitness Guide

 How much exercise does a Great Dane need?
 Activity recommendations for this large moderate-energy working breed.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 110-175 lbs and lifespan of 7-10 yrs, the Great Dane benefits from care tailored to its physical and behavioral profile.
 Originally bred as a versatile working dog, the Great Dane brings centuries of selective breeding into the modern home.

 Best Activities